The Dangers of Using High-Dose Imodium for Opiate Withdrawal

 What Is Imodium?

+Imodium is an over-the-counter medication and may be given to a person as a prescription.
+Imodium, or loperamide hydrochloride, prevents the occurrence of diarrhea.
+It also slows down intestinal movement and digestion in general.
 An opiate receptor agonist, according to Healthline, it continuously signals opioid receptors.
 These receptors continue working in response.
 While severe diarrhea is abated, the medication does not cross into the blood via the brain.
 There is no high, and Imodium does not relieve pain.

+It can just alleviate the severe gastrointestinal symptoms of opiate withdrawal.
 Since Imodium is an opiate, many people mistakenly assume that it will act as an opiate replacement medication.
 Since it does not activate receptors in the same way as replacement medications like buprenorphine, it will not work in the same manner.
 Opiate detox should always be done under medical supervision.
 At-home detox attempts using Imodium or other methods should be avoided as complications can occur.

 How Imodium Is Used to Manage Opiate Withdrawal